DannyMichaud/COMP4900-Project/README.md

 4. Run the hospital system program within the VM under one terminal
 5. Run the monitor within the VM under the other terminal
 6. Run the patient program using the momentics IDE, outside of the VM

+NOTE: If you're trying to run more than one patient process, replace step 6 with the following:

+7. Run the patient_initializer program using the momentics IDE, outside the VM.
+   - The first argument passed in is a number representing how many patient processes to run.
+   - The following arguments are optional, but every argument passed in after will be passed into the generated patient process.
+   - e.g. running `patient_initializer 3 2 2` will generate 3 patient processes, pass the arguments `2 2` into the first patient, then will default to passing in `1 1` for the other 2 patients.

 ## How to shutdown the project